 There’s no denying that I’m a Disney fan.
 Heck, I live in Orlando because of it.
 When I was growing up, the coolest thing ever was when we stayed at the Contemporary on a trip to Disney World.
 Come on, the monorail goes right through the hotel.
 The view from the top of the building wasn’t that bad either.

 Part of what makes the Taiseikan Ryokan in Hakone, Japan one of the most memorable hotels for me is because it was the setting for of one of my most embarrassing travel mistakes.
 It was also the first place I’ve ever stayed where I couldn’t find the bathroom in the room.
 Ignoring these things, it still is one of the most amazing experiences I’ve ever had while traveling.
-It was my first trip to Japan so staying somewhere off the major tourist path and so, well, Japanese, was fascinating.
+It was my first trip to Japan so staying somewhere off the major tourist path and being a place that was so, well, Japanese, was fascinating.

 Being treated like an special guest (we were assigned the room from the brochure) made the two night stay here something I’ll never forget.
 I still remember small details like watching part of the movie Taxi with Jimmy Fallon shown with French dialogue and Japanese subtitles on the small TV we had in the room.